 Encouraged by growing evidence that spending time in nature improves physical and mental health, we are excited to be a part of improving the health and wellbeing of all Whatcom County residents, especially those with high health needs, through regular use and enjoyment of time outdoors.

-If you are interested in supporting the pilot Parkscriptions program, we are encouraging you to support the work financially.
+If you are interested in supporting the pilot Parkscriptions program, we are encouraging you to sponsor the work financially.
 Download our Parkscriptions Partnerships (PDF) to choose the level of support you can offer.